cybersuno/JHU_Predictor/JHU_Word_Predictor/JHU_Word_Predictor_Presentation.md

     docnames(c)<-gsub("text",name,docnames(c)) #set a name for the corpus
 ```

-A full corpus is composed with the addition of the three corpora.
+Each file is a corpus, and the three together compose the main corpus to work in following steps.

 ```r
     newsCorpus <- readFileToCorpus_v4(paste(path,"en_US.news.txt",sep="/"),"News","News",pctSampling)